panphora/classmatic/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/classmatic)

-Click an element to add or remove a class on another element.
+A small library for toggling menus, dropdowns, and tabs.

-> All the JavaScript you need for simple modals, dropdowns, and tabs
+> Just enough JS for simple websites.

 ## How it works